nlpsandbox/date-annotator-example-java/README.md

 - If you develop in Java-Spring, create a new repository from this [GitHub template].
-- If you develop in Python-Flask, create a new repository from the GitHub template [nlpsandbox/date-annotator-example].
+- If you develop in Python-Flask, create a new repository from the template provided by the GitHub repository [nlpsandbox/date-annotator-example] (click on the button *Use this template*).

 If you prefer to develop using another language or if you want to learn how this repository has been generated, go to the section [Creating a new Date Annotator